 The bay of Sal Rei is a suitable place to practice water sports.
 The vast bay has good spots for kitesurfing, windsurfing and golf surfing.

 The most beautiful white beaches of Cape Verde can be found on Boa Vista.
 Many beaches are not yet known and free of tourism.
 This is because the roads to them are unpaved and can only be reached with a 4×4 vehicle.

 - In the bay of Sal Rei there are easily accessible beaches including; Estoril with most beach clubs and Praia de Chaves with the iconic potters chimney followed by the immense sand dunes next to the coastline of Morro d’Areia.

 - Varandinha is a special beach with rocks on the coastline.
 Years of erosion have created bizarre rock formations and caves on the beach.

 - Santa Monica is the most famous beach of Boa Vista and named after Santa Monica beach in Los Angeles.
 The beach is located in the southwest of the island and stretches for 22 km.
 For many people this is the most beautiful beach because of the beautiful play of colors.
 The only beach club in the south, Boca beach is built here.
 Enjoy the tranquility while your freshly caught fish is prepared on the grill!

 Boa Vista is an important breeding area for the Caretta Caretta turtles.
 The turtle season starts in July and runs until the end of October.
 In this period you have a great chance to see turtles laying eggs in a nest on the beach.
 With a guide you will walk on the beach to experience the process up close.
 In the nesting areas, baby turtles are released early in the day to start the journey to the sea.

 Cape Verde is on the migration route of humpback whales.
 During the mating season they stay in the waters around Boa Vista with their newborn young.
-From March until the end of May you can spot whales from the boat.
+From March until the end of May you can spot whales when you join a whale watching tour.